 Next, you will add the fat.
 The proper ratio of meat to fat is 1:1 for traditional pemmican.
 This means if you end up with 4 cups of dried meat powder, you will need 4 cups of rendered fat.
 The ratio of fat to meat matters, especially if this will be the only food someone is subsisting on for any length of time.
 Explorers discovered that other ratios were not as nourishing or healthful.

-*Again, remember, the more extras you add, the less shelf stable the final product becomes.
+Remember, the more extras (nuts, seeds, or berries) you add, the less shelf stable the pemmican becomes.
 It also becomes less pemmican and more snack bar.
 Modern types of pemmican with additional ingredients beyond just the meat and fat are best kept in the freezer for this reason.
 If you wish your pemmican to be shelf stable and last for years, go with meat and fat only.

-Pemmican needs to be stored in a cool, dark, and most importantly DRY place, inside an airtight container or a container that will not attract moisture.
+It is best to store pemmican in a cool, dark, and most importantly DRY place, inside an airtight container or a container that will not attract moisture.

 If you have the ability to vacuum pack it, even better!